-The following phase in the economisation of art and culture policy also began during Van der Ploeg’s tenure.
-Van der Ploeg was keenly aware, as an economist and an Anglophile, of the intensive development of the creative industries in the United Kingdom.
+The following phase in the Dutch art and culture policy also began during Van der Ploeg’s tenure.
+He was keenly aware, as an economist and an Anglophile, of the intensive development of the creative industries in the United Kingdom.
 He was particularly impressed by the policies introduced by the neo-liberal Tony Blair and by Chris Smith, New Labour’s Secretary of State for Culture, Media and Sport, focused on stimulating the creative industries (see for example DCMS 1998).
 The British focus on this sector was based on an awareness of the value for the United Kingdom of the exports of creative economic sectors, such as the music industry.
 In the mid-1990s, the export value of music was equal to that of the British steel industry (British Invisibles 1995).
 The government, even more than the sector itself, intensively promoted and showcased the creative industries, based on the insight that British creative industries were developing into an key sector of the economy (see also Rutten & Koops 2012).
 In the Netherlands however, a coherent policy for stimulating the creative industries was not formulated during Van der Ploeg’s tenure, due to a number of factors, notably a lack of enthusiasm from the Ministry of Economic Affairs.

 Such a policy would not be established until a few years later, under State Secretary Medy van der Laan (2003-2006) and her successors.
 Finally, in 2009 the policy paper Ons Creatief Vermogen (‘Our Creative Capital’) was jointly formulated by the Ministry of Education, Culture and Science, and the Ministry of Economic Affairs.
 A number of research projects had already been conducted and published by then (See: Hofstede & Raes 2006); in the same period, an Innovation Platform established by the government had declared the creative industries a key sector for the economy (Innovatieplatform 2004).
 Under the new centre-right government however, the policy focusing on key sectors was dropped in favour of a business-oriented policy which in turn led to the formulation of a new sector policy, focusing this time on ‘top’ sectors.
 Here too, policy makers recognised the importance of creative industries, which were defined as one of these top sectors.
 A new ‘top team’ platform was established to focus on the potential catalysing effects of the creative industries for the rest of the economy and society in general.
 Rather than growth within the sector itself, the creative industries were seen mainly as an agent for innovation in other top sectors (Topteam Creatieve Industrie 2011).
 However, and somewhat cynically, two important subsectors of the creative industries were subjected in the same period to sweeping budget cuts.
-Netherlands Public Broadcasting was ordered to cut a total of € 300 million, while cuts in the arts amounted to another € 200 million.
+Netherlands Public Broadcasting was ordered to cut a total of € 200 million, while cuts in the arts amounted to another € 200 million.
 Also, the centre-right government proposed raising the value-added sales tax rate on art products and services, a measure which was eventually reversed by the subsequent (and currently incumbent) Liberal-Labour coalition.
-Still, it’s hard to understand the logic behind declaring the creative industries a top sector on one hand, while on the other hand subjecting two important pillars of this same sector to such drastic budget cuts.
+That same government however decided for an additional cut in the budget of the public broadcasters (national and regional): € 100 million.
+Still, it’s hard to understand the logic behind declaring the creative industries a top sector on the one hand, while on the other subjecting two important pillars of this same sector to such drastic budget cuts.

-In the following paragraphs, we shall examine the various connections between economy, culture and art in the context of the ongoing development of a creative economy, showing the mutually beneficial relationship between economy, culture and art, but also the need for a conscientious and well-considered policy in order to foster and make productive use of this relationship.
-First we shall examine the creative industries.

 Creative industries: a rapidly growing sector